 So what are the differences between them?

-The central distinguishing fact between copyright and content writing is the purpose for each of them.
+The central distinguishing fact between copywriting and content writing is the purpose for each of them.

-Before you create a piece of content or copy for a digital marketing campaign, the purpose is the main factor to consider.
+Before creating content or copy for a digital marketing campaign, the purpose is the main factor to consider.

-The purpose of content writing is to educate, entertain, and inform why copywriting aims to persuade and sell.
+The purpose of content writing is to educate, entertain, and inform, while copywriting aims to persuade and sell.

 However, on the other hand, content writing offers uncommercial value to prospects either by entertaining them, educating them, or giving them quality pieces of information.